 - Allergies to pollen, mold, dust mites, or animals

 - Cold and dry air in the winter

 - Contact with rough materials, such as wool

 - Dry skin

 - Emotional stress

-- Drying out of the skin from taking too many baths or showers and swimming too often
+- Drying out of the skin from taking frequent baths or showers and swimming very often

 - Getting too hot or too cold, as well as sudden changes of temperature

 - Perfumes or dyes added to skin lotions or soaps